processone/docs.ejabberd.im/content/developer/ios/index.md

 ---
-title: XMPP Development on iOS | ejabberd documentation
+title: XMPP Development on iOS
 ---

 # XMPP Development on iOS